A pair-based approximation for simplicial contagion: Results

-We start illustrating our results by comparing the stationary density $\rho^*$ obtained from the stochastic simulations, the individual-based, and the pair-based model for different sets of parameters.
-In particular, Fig.~\ref{fig:comparison_simulations}(a) shows $\rho^*$ as a function of the rescaled infectivity $\lambda$ for three different values of $\lambda_\Delta$.
-The result of the individual-based model is represented by a dashed black curve, while the result of the pair-based model is represented by a continuous black curve.
-The values obtained from stochastic simulations on the RSC with $\rho(0) = 0.001$ are depicted as blue dots, and those with an initial density of $\rho(0) = 0.8$ are depicted as yellow dots.
+We now illustrate our results by comparing the stationary density $\rho^*$ obtained with the stochastic simulations, the individual-based, and the pair-based model for different sets of parameters.
+Fig.~\ref{fig:comparison_simulations}(a) shows $\rho^*$ as a function of the rescaled infectivity $\lambda$ for three different values of $\lambda_\Delta$.
+The outcome of the individual-based model is represented by a dashed black curve, while that of the pair-based model by a continuous black line.
+The results of the stochastic simulations with $\rho(0) = 0.001$ are depicted as blue dots, while those with $\rho(0) = 0.8$ as yellow dots.